Lalatenduswain/dotnet-deploy/README.md

 This script is licensed under the [MIT License](LICENSE).
 ```

-Feel free to modify the README.md file further according to your project's specific needs.
+Now the README.md file includes the additional instructions for running the script directly from the provided GitHub URL.
+Feel free to adjust it further to fit your requirements.